juhyeonkim95/MitsubaOHD/ohd_tutorial/README.md

 # Mitsuba OHD Rendering Tutorial

 ## About
 We provide several tutorials for OHD rendering.
-(still working on adding more tutorials)
+You can directly run each python file to check the result.

 ## Non-rendering tutorial (this does not need Mitsuba)
 ### Speckle Simulation for Simple Case (in `tutorial_speckle_simple`)